 When your dizziness has improved enough, you will graduate to practicing balance exercises and cardio to improve your endurance.

-This method is particularly useful for athletes with concussions.
+This method is particularly useful for athletes following concussion.
 The goal is to slowly build up the person’s stamina to the level it was before their injury.

 It’s important to challenge yourself during training, but not to overdo it.
 If you notice your concussion symptoms flaring up while exercising, take a break.
 Pushing yourself too hard can cause a setback.